MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
-    <td>This method is called when the user chooses to delete an event.</td>
+    <td>This method is called when the user chooses to delete an event.

+Parameters:
+Event - the event object that is clicked on by the user to be deleted.

+Return:
+None</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>